-115.321. (h) Stoddard County Regional Juvenile Detention Center is in compliance with standard 115.321 (h) because the Superintendent / PREA Coordinator is appropriately trained.
+115.321. (h) Stoddard County Regional Juvenile Detention Center is in compliance with standard 115.321 (h) because the Superintendent is appropriately trained.
 The facility does have an agreement for victim support services with SEMO-NASV which has trained staff available 24/7 for advocacy service, emotional support; in accompaniment through forensic examination and investigative interview upon request; and provision of information and resources.

-SEMO-NASV Executive Director Kendra Eads confirmed in an interview the health care agency has three IAFN certified forensic medical professionals on staff available 24/7.
+The SEMO-NASV representative confirmed in an interview the health care agency has multiple IAFN certified forensic medical professionals on staff available 24/7.

-The facility meets the requirements of standard of 115.321.
+Based on the information received in interviews and the documentation reviewed the facility was found to meet the requirements of standard of 115.321.

-115.322 Policies to ensure referrals of allegations for investigations Auditor Overall Determination: Meets Standard Auditor Discussion
+Standard 115.322: Policies to ensure referrals of allegations for investigations